rust-dev-tools/dev-tools-team/twidt/drafts/issue-1.md

 in this area.
 We plan to have a new issue every few weeks.
 If you have any news you'd like us to report, please comment on the [tracking issue](https://github.com/nrc/dev-tools-team/issues/25).

+If you're interested in Rust's developer tools and want to contribute or ask questions, come chat to us in #[rust-dev-tools](irc://moznet/rust-dev-tools).

 * Announced and released the [RLS Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust)
 * [Clippy](https://github.com/rust-lang-nursery/rust-clippy) and [Bindgen](https://github.com/rust-lang-nursery/rust-bindgen) moved into the [rust-lang nursery]()